-PGE conduit may be backfilled with native backfill material if it is free of: rocks larger than 4 inches, rocks with sharp corners, and sharp foreign objects.
+PGE conduit may be backfilled with native backfill material if it is free of:

+- Rocks larger than 4 inches,

+- Rocks with sharp corners, and

+- Sharp foreign objects.

 When native backfill cannot be used, select backfill must be used.
-Select backfill must be placed a minimum of 4 inches below and 6 inches above the centerline of the conduit or cable configuration.
+PGE considers "select backfill" to be 3/4-inch gravel and requires at least 12 inches on top, then red "Danger" tape.
 Select backfill material passes through a 3/4-inch sieve, contains less than 30 percent rock solids by volume, and contains no sharp or foreign objects.
-The backfill in the remainder of the trench must be free of rocks 4 inches or greater in diameter.